ombaviskar18/Somania_Minihub/Somania-agent/alternate-normal.md

     address = str(wallet.address())

     # Initialize the agent
-    Somania _agent = Agent(
+    Somnia _agent = Agent(
-        name="Somania Agent",
+        name="Somnia Agent",
         model="gpt-3.5-turbo",
         api_key=os.getenv('OPENAI_API_KEY'),
         instructions=(
-            "You are a helpful agent that can interact with the Somania blockchain. " "You can perform token transfers and create custom tokens. " f"Your wallet address is {address}. "
+            "You are a helpful agent that can interact with the Somnia blockchain. " "You can perform token transfers and create custom tokens. " f"Your wallet address is {address}. "
         ),